braze-inc/braze-docs/_docs/_developer_guide/banner_cards/creating_placements.md

 # Creating Banner Card placements

-> Before launching a Banner Card campaign in your app, you must set up a placement in the Braze dashboard.
+> Before launching a Banner Card campaign in your app, you'll need to create a placement in the Braze dashboard.
 Placements are locations that you define in your app that can display Banner Cards.

 {% alert important %}
 Banner Cards are currently in early access.
 Contact your Braze account manager if you’re interested in participating in this early access.